Until thought is linked with purpose there is no intelligent accomplishment.

 ~John Gardner, Morale

 A therapeutic assessment differs from a diagnostic assessment's aim to categorize experience.
-In a therapeutic assessment, the aim is to narrow a presupposed gap between the client's described and lived experience - while gathering more accurately representative and reliable assessment data.
+In a therapeutic assessment, the aim is to narrow dissonance between the client's described and lived experience.

 Goal Development Prompts Growth Opportunities